philtamiller/jobcreator2/README.md

 jobcreator2
 ===========

 Files to show competence with R

+And other files